Jean-Eudes Aholou

-Jean-Eudes Pascal Armand Aholou (born 20 March 1994) is an Ivorian professional footballer who plays as a defensive midfielder for Umm Salal and the Ivory Coast national team.
+Jean-Eudes Pascal Armand Aholou (born 20 March 1994) is an Ivorian professional footballer who plays as a defensive midfielder for the Ivory Coast national team.

 Club career

 Aholou started his career with Lille, he was with Lille between 2012 and 2015 but didn't play a match; though he was on the bench seven times in all competitions.
 He did, however, feature 49 times for Lille B and scored 4 goals; he played 20 times in his last season with Lille B as they were relegated to Championnat de France Amateur 2.

 In 2015, Aholou joined Championnat National club Orléans.
 He scored twice in 32 matches in his debut season as Orléans won promotion to Ligue 2.
 In France's second tier, Aholou participated in 20 encounters and scored 3 goals.

 On 16 January 2017, Aholou joined Ligue 2 team Strasbourg, signing a four-and-a-half-year contract.

 On 25 July 2018, Aholou joined Monaco on a five-year deal.
 On 16 July 2021, he returned to Strasbourg on a second loan with an option to buy, after spending the 2020–21 season at Strasbourg as well.